SetsunaMajor/Team7/README.md

 - **consume()**
   + Type: `() -> JComponent`
-  + Description: Need to add description.
+  + Description: If there is a cookie at this current location then consumes that cookie.
+Returns the cookie if eating was successful otherwise it returns null.

 ### 4.2 Ghost Class
 - **get_valid_moves()**
   + Type: `() -> ArrayList<Location>`
-  + Description: Need to add description.
+  + Description: Finds the valid moves around the ghost.

 - **move()**
   + Type: `() -> Bool`